-Most antivirus programs identify Scanner.exe as malware, such as Microsoft identifies it as Rogue:Win32/FakeRean, and TrendMicro identifies it as TROJ_MALDOC.SM.
+Most antivirus programs identify Scanner.exe as malware—such as TrendMicro identifies it as TROJ_MALDOC.SM or TROJ_SPNR.04CG11, and Kaspersky identifies it as Trojan-Downloader.Win32.Small.blnn.

-Description: The file Scanner.exe is located in a subfolder of "C:\Program Files".
+Description: Scanner.exe is not essential for Windows and will often cause problems.
+The Scanner.exe file is located in a subfolder of "C:\Program Files".

-File Scanner.exe is not a Windows system file.
-Scanner.exe is able to monitor applications and record inputs.
-Therefore the technical security rating is 20% dangerous, however also read the users reviews.
+The Scanner.exe file is not a Windows system file.
+Some people think it is not dangerous.
+The program is not visible.
+The software starts upon Windows startup (see Registry key: Run).
+Scanner.exe is able to monitor applications.
+Therefore the technical security rating is 0% dangerous, however you should also read the user reviews.

 Recommended: Identify Scanner.exe related errors

-If Scanner.exe is located in a subfolder of "C:\Documents and Settings", the security rating is 56% dangerous.
+If Scanner.exe is located in a subfolder of the user's profile folder, the security rating is 56% dangerous.
 The file size is 342,016 bytes.
-There is no information about the author of the file.
-The program has no visible window.
-File Scanner.exe is not a Windows system file.
+There is no description of the program.
+The program is not visible.
+The file is not a Windows core file.

 External information from Paul Collins:

-Important: Some malware camouflages itself as Scanner.exe, particularly when located in the c:\windows or c:\windows\system32 folder.
-Therefore, you should check the Scanner.exe process on your PC to see if it is a threat.
+Important: You should check the Scanner.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 A clean and tidy computer is the key requirement for avoiding problems with Scanner.
 This means running a scan for malware, cleaning your hard drive using cleanmgr and sfc /scannow, uninstalling programs that you no longer need, checking for Autostart programs (using msconfig) and enabling Windows' Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.